 DiCindio Law LLC | April 15, 2023 | Criminal Defense

-If you’re thinking of living in an RV on your property, you may be wondering whether this is legal.
+If you’re thinking of living in an RV on your property in Pennsylvania, you may be wondering whether this is legal.
 Campers are typically classified as travel or recreational vehicles, making them unsuitable for permanent residence.

 Since they are not considered permanent dwellings, they do not meet local building codes and standards that apply to manufactured housing.
 While parking an RV on your own property may not be illegal, living in it full-time is almost certainly breaking the law.